 - Seek legal counsel as appropriate

-ASPB reserves the right to remove an individual from the conference without warning or refund, prohibit attendance at future conferences, and notify the individual’s employer.
+ASPB reserves the right to remove an individual from the conference without warning or refund, prohibit attendance at future conferences, and notify the individual’s employer and federal funding agencies.

-For any questions about the policy, please contact: Crispin Taylor, CEO, American Society of Plant Biologists, firstname.lastname@example.org
+For any questions about the policy, please contact Jennifer Covington, Vice President of Membership and Meetings, American Society of Plant Biologists, at firstname.lastname@example.org.